lagotto/lagotto/docs/installation.md

 ### Custom settings (passwords, API keys)
 This is an optional step.
 Rename the file `config.json.example` to `config.json` and add your custom settings to it, including usernames, passwords, API keys and the MySQL password.
 This will automatically configure the application with your settings.

 Some custom settings for the virtual machine are stored in the `Vagrantfile`, and that includes your cloud provider access keys, the ID base virtual machine with Ubuntu 14.04 from by your cloud provider, RAM for the virtual machine, and networking settings for a local installation.
-A sample configuration for AWS would look like:
+Use ENV variables to configure Vagrant.
+For Amazon AWS the configuration could look like this:

 ```ruby
 config.vm.provider :aws do |aws, override|